top of page

 • Management of preventative medications therefore improving seizure control and reducing untoward side effects.
 This in turn improves the patient’s compliance and adherence with their medications.
 Improved seizure control helps reduce the risk of physical injuries, emotional distress and lowers the risk of epilepsy related deaths.
 It also helps reduce both hospital and emergency department admissions, therefore reducing cost to the NHS.

-Continence Team
+Paediatric Continence Team

-Clare has developed the service to provide nurse led clinics across north Derbyshire in health settings and special schools.
+Clare has developed the service to provide nurse led clinics across North Derbyshire in health settings and special schools.
 The team provides continence assessments, including nocturnal enuresis, constipation, daytime wetting and delayed toilet training.

 Within the assessment they offer pre and post void bladder scans, issue enuresis alarms, prescribe medications and provide incontinence products as the condition dictates.